vlang/v/README.md

 on some Linux systems, you need to install `libxi-dev` and `libxcursor-dev` .

 ## V net.http, net.websocket, `v install`
+The net.http module, the net.websocket module, and the `v install` command may all use SSL.
+V comes with a version of mbedtls, which should work on all systems.
+If you find a need to usee OpenSSL instead, you can will need to make sure that it is installed on your system, then use the `-d use_openssl` switch when you compile.

-If you plan to use the net.http module, or the net.websocket module, you also need to install OpenSSL on non-Windows systems:
+To install OpenSSL on non-Windows systems:

 ```bash
 macOS: